St. Jude Children's Research Hospital: History

-St. Jude Children's Research Hospital was founded by entertainer Danny Thomas on February 4, 1962 before a crowd of 9,000 people, with help from Lemuel Diggs and Thomas' close friend from Miami, automobile dealer Anthony Abraham.
+St. Jude Children's Research Hospital was founded by entertainer Danny Thomas on February 4, 1962, before a crowd of 9,000 people, with help from Lemuel Diggs and Thomas' close friend from Miami, automobile dealer Anthony Abraham.
 The hospital was founded on the premise that "no child should die in the dawn of life".
-This idea resulted from a promise that Thomas, a Maronite Catholic, had made to a saint years before the hospital was founded.
+This idea came from a vow which Thomas, a Maronite Catholic, had made many years before to the hospital's namesake, Saint Jude Thaddeus the Apostle.

-Thomas was a comedian who was struggling to get a break in his career and living paycheck to paycheck.
+Thomas was a comedian struggling to get a break in his career and living paycheck to paycheck.
 When his first child was about to be born, he attended Mass in Detroit, and emptied his wallet – comprising $7 – into the offering box.
-He prayed for intercession to Saint Jude Thaddeus for a means to provide for his family, and about a week later he obtained a gig that paid 10 times what he had put in the offering bin.
-Thomas promised St. Jude Thaddeus that if the saint interceded for his success, he would build him a shrine.
-Years later, Thomas became a successful comedian, starring on Make Room for Daddy, later known as The Danny Thomas Show.
-Thomas built St. Jude Children's Research Hospital as a shrine to St. Jude Thaddeus to honor his promise.
-Memphis was chosen at the suggestion of Catholic Cardinal Samuel Stritch, a Tennessee native who had been a spiritual advisor to Thomas since he presided at Thomas's confirmation in Thomas's boyhood home of Toledo, Ohio.
+He prayed to Saint Jude Thaddeus for a means to provide for his family, and vowed that if the saint interceded for his success, he would build him a shrine.
+About a week later, Thomas obtained a gig that paid ten times what he had put in the offering box, and he eventually became a successful comedian starring on Make Room for Daddy, later known as The Danny Thomas Show.
+Thomas then built St. Jude Children's Research Hospital in fulfilment of his promise to Saint Jude Thaddeus.
+Memphis was chosen at the suggestion of Catholic Cardinal Samuel Stritch, a Tennessee native who had confirmed Thomas and become his spiritual adviser in the latter's boyhood home of Toledo, Ohio.